AtomicTessellator/fhi-vibes/docs/Tutorial/0_intro.md

 # Tutorial

-!!! warning
+!!! warning "Warnings"

-	All tutorials assume you have a background in (_ab initio_) vibrational modeling.
+	- All tutorials assume you have a background in (_ab initio_) vibrational modeling.
 The background theory is written down to establish a common notation and cannot replace professional training by any means.

-!!! warning
-	The settings used throughout the tutorials are chosen in order to allow for smooth calculations.
+	- The settings used throughout the tutorials are chosen in order to allow for smooth calculations.
 They are _not_ sufficient for producing publication-ready scientific results.

-!!! warning
-	We assume you have [installed](../README.md#installation) and [configured](../README.md#configuration) `FHI-vibes` successfully.
+	- We assume you have [installed](../Installation.md) and [configured](../Installation.md#configuration) `FHI-vibes` successfully.

 In this tutorial, we introduce the functionality of `FHI-vibes` with hands-on examples.